 - Tiny bumps on the iris of the eye (Lisch nodules).
 These harmless nodules can't easily be seen and don't affect vision.

 - Soft, pea-sized bumps on or under the skin (neurofibromas).
 These benign tumors usually develop in or under the skin, but can also grow inside the body.
-Sometimes, a growth will involve multiple nerves (plexiform neurofibroma).
+Sometimes, a growth will involve many nerves (plexiform neurofibroma).
 Plexiform neurofibromas, when located on the face, can cause disfigurement.
-Neurofibromas may increase with age.
+Neurofibromas may increase in number with age.

 - Tumor on the optic nerve (optic glioma).
 These tumors usually appear by age 3, rarely in late childhood and adolescence, and almost never in adults.

 - Learning disabilities.
-Impaired thinking skills are common in children with NF1 but are usually mild.
+Impaired thinking skills are common in children who have NF1 but are usually mild.
 Often there is a specific learning disability, such as a problem with reading or mathematics.
-Attention-deficit/hyperactivity disorder (ADHD) also is common.
+Attention-deficit/hyperactivity disorder (ADHD) and speech delay also are common.

 - Larger than average head size.
 Children with NF1 tend to have a larger than average head size due to increased brain volume.